chrismbah/strapi-devblog-readme/README.md

 ![Next JS installation](/images/next-install.png "Install Next Js")

-**Note:** Make sure you select the recommended `App Router` for Next JS because thats what we'd be using through out our application
+**Note:** Make sure you select the recommended `App Router` for Next JS because that's what we'll be using throughout our application
 ## Install necessary dependencies

 Add the following dependencies to your frontend Next app: `react-hot-toast`, `react-icons`, `react-markdown`, `react-slugify`, `@uiw/react-markdown-editor`, `react-loader-spinner`,`remark-gfm`, `rehype-raw`, `react-syntax-highlighter`, `@tailwindcss/typography`  for use later.